Caring for Your Dentures

 - Thoroughly rinse dentures, as traces of cleanser or soap may irritate your gums.

 - Unless your dentist recommends otherwise, remove your dentures overnight (6-8 hours) to allow your gums to rest.
-During this time, store dentures in water or special denture cleansing liquid.
+During this time, store dentures in water.
 This will keep them from drying out and losing their shape.
-But do not soak longer than directed, as any metal parts may tarnish.
 Keep your dentures away from children and pets.

 - Do not try to adjust dentures yourself by sanding, filing, or bending.

 - An adhesive may be recommended when you first get them to improve stability.
-You may use adhesives once in a while as a temporary measure for old or poorly fitting dentures.
+After that you may use adhesives once in a while as a temporary measure for old or poorly fitting dentures.
 Ask your dentist about your options and look for adhesives with the American Dental Association seal.

 - Do not use hot or boiling water, bleach, or other abrasive household products or items.
 This will cause dentures to warp and/or discolor.